People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

 Reducing pressure within the skull

-Aspirin, acetaminophen, or drugs used to treat migraines (especially topiramate—see table Some Drugs Used to Treat Migraines Some Drugs Used to Treat Migraines ) may relieve the headache.
+Aspirin, acetaminophen, or medications used to treat migraines (especially topiramate—see table Some Medications Used to Treat Migraines Some Drugs Used to Treat Migraines ) may relieve the headache.
 Topiramate can also help people lose weight and help lower the pressure within the skull.

 Reduction of pressure within the skull